How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 Volume doesn't matter if nothing converts.

-AI visitors convert 4.4x higher than organic than organic search.
+AI visitors convert 4.4x higher than organic search.
 You don't need thousands of AI clicks.
 You need the right ones.

 Go to Reports > Engagement > Pages and screens in GA4.
 Add a comparison for your AI Sessions segment versus Google organic.

 Check average engagement time per session.
 AI visitors spending 3+ minutes are considering your product.
-If they bounce in 10 seconds, your content got cited but didn't match intent.
+Bounce in 10 seconds?
+Your content got cited but didn't match intent.

 Filter by goal completions or key events to see conversion rate.
-If AI traffic converts at 2% and Google organic at 0.5%, you're onto something.
-If it's flipped, chatbots are citing the wrong pages.
+AI traffic converts at 2% and Google organic at 0.5%?
+You're onto something.
+Flipped the other way?
+Chatbots are citing the wrong pages.

-Pages per session shows if people dig through your site.
+Pages per session shows whether people dig through your site.
 One page?
 They got their answer and left.
 Three or more?
 They're considering you.

 Returning users is the sleeper metric.
-If 15-20% come back within 30 days, they're in a buying cycle.
+15-20% coming back within 30 days?
+They're in a buying cycle.

 Identify AI-Influenced Traffic That Shows as Branded Search